The-Politico/recoverylab-capstone/README.md

 * [files.json](files.json): Locations for each of the data input files
 * [scrape_fbi.py](scrape_fbi.py): Scrapes the FBI's violent crime data pages for each state, with a pause between each state
 * [fbi-to-csv.py](fbi-to-csv.py): Converts the raw FBI data to a CSV file
-* [parse_bls_states.py](parse_bls_states.py): Convert to convert raw unemployment and jobs HTML files downloaded from BLS's multi-screen search tool.
+* [parse_bls_states.py](parse_bls_states.py): To convert raw unemployment and jobs HTML files downloaded from BLS's multi-screen search tool.
 NOTE: This step could be avoided by directly downloading the CSV files from the [BLS website](https://www.bls.gov/).

 ### Directories